Botanical Conservation Program

 The Botanical Conservation Program maintains an active seed bank and tissue culture lab, which serves as a complementary ex situ repository to the living collections.
 Ex situ conservation means, "off-site conservation" and is the process of protecting an endangered species, variety or breed, of plant or animal outside its natural habitat.
 Both the seed bank and tissue culture lab maintain living propagules in a controlled environment for storage and propagation.

-The seed bank roughly stores 250 accessions of seed stored at 5°C. The collection represents both field collected seed from recent floristic surveys of temperate and arid regions of the United States, as well as seed produced by species that are rare or uncommon in cultivation from either self-pollination or controlled pollination.
+The seed bank roughly stores 250 accessions of seed at a temperature of 5°C. The collection represents both field collected seed from recent floristic surveys of temperate and arid regions of the United States, as well as seed produced by species that are rare or uncommon in cultivation from either self-pollination or controlled pollination.

-Over 30 accessions of pollen from globally at-risk plant groups are stored at -70°C. Species from the Cactaceae, Cycadaceae, Orchidaceae, and Zamiaceae make up the majority of the collection.
+The pollen bank stores over 30 accessions of pollen from globally at-risk plant groups at a temperature of -70°C. Species from the Cactaceae, Cycadaceae, Orchidaceae, and Zamiaceae make up the majority of the collection.

 Plant Tissue Culture and Cryopreservation Lab